A. Baccalaureate Programs

 1. Program and Calendar Requirements

 The conditions for graduation are regulated by the degree programs.
 Program specific conditions for graduation are outlined in Section X--Undergraduate Degree Programs.
 Students must satisfy the schedule of studies requirements for the academic calendar in effect at the time of their last admission to the program or at the time of any subsequent change in majors or areas of concentration.
-Where students select minors or areas of emphasis, the calendar used to determine the schedule of studies is the same as the calendar used for the major.
-Changes in minors or areas of emphasis do not necessarily affect the calendar used to determine the schedule of studies.
+Where students select additional majors, areas of concentration, or minors, the calendar used to determine the schedule of studies can be the same as the calendar used for the major or the requirements that are in effect at the time of declaration.
 Students may declare a schedule of studies from an alternate calendar if program approval is obtained.

 Students who are on suspension for academic misconduct will not be permitted to graduate during the period of the suspension.

 2. Academic Residence Requirements